hahaheihei09/xiong-lab.github.io/content/authors/Xinyue Zhang/_index.md

 url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Cui is a detail-oriented professional with a passion for contributing to team success.
+bio: Xinyue is a detail-oriented professional with a passion for contributing to team success.

 interests:
 - Human Resource Management